chanzuckerberg/cryoet-data-portal-backend/schema/ingestion_config/v1.0.0/docs/ingestion_config_validate.md

 ```

 ### `--output-dir`
 Sets the directory where all validation errors will be saved.
-The default is `./dataset_config_validate_errors`, and the directory will be recreated at each script run, removing previous contents.
+The default is `./ingestion_config_validate_errors`, and the directory will be recreated at each script run, removing previous contents.

 ### `--network-validation`
-Enables network validation, which checks for the existence of all referenced files in the dataset configuration files by sending HTTPS requests to relevant APIs.
+Enables network validation, which checks for the existence of all referenced files in the ingestion configuration files by sending HTTPS requests to relevant APIs.
 This option is disabled by default and increases the runtime of the script considerably.

 ### `--verbose`
-Enables verbose output, showing all validation errors for each dataset configuration file.
+Enables verbose output, showing all validation errors for each ingestion configuration file.